2021 taxes: What to know about child tax credit, third stimulus check - NewsBreak

 If you received advance child tax credit payments in 2021, you’ll want to be on the lookout for Letter 6419 .
 This document will show how much the IRS paid in Box 1.
 You can also find this amount on the IRS website if you have an account.
 Just sign in and check the Processed Payments section for the credits.
 An additional way to find the amount, noted by The Taxpayer Advocate Service — an independent organization within the Internal Revenue Service — would be to search your bank account for transactions labeled CHILDCTC , starting July 2021, with the company name of IRS TREAS 310 if you received the payments electronically.

-If you use Form 1040 to file your taxes, you’ll need to fill out Schedule 8812 “to figure your child tax credits, to report advance child tax credit payments you received in 2021, and to figure any additional tax owed if you received excess advance child tax credit payments during 2021,” according to the IRS.2021 taxes: IRS deadline back in April despite pandemic
+If you use Form 1040 to file your taxes, you’ll need to fill out Schedule 8812 “to figure your child tax credits, to report advance child tax credit payments you received in 2021, and to figure any additional tax owed if you received excess advance child tax credit payments during 2021,” according to the IRS.

 Also, for filers who got a third economic impact payment, sometimes referred to as a stimulus check, the IRS states it will mail you Letter 6475 .
 Another way to check the amount of your EIP is to find Notice 1444-C that the IRS indicates was sent out by mail after payments began in March 2021 .
 You can also refer to your bank account; again, the TAS says to look for IRS TREAS 310 with the code TAXEIP3 , or go to the IRS website and sign up for an account if you don’t already have one.